 Graduate students must be continuously enrolled from the first semester of enrollment in their program - Fall and Spring semesters.
 If a student is unable to attend, he or she must apply for a leave of absence.
-This includes students requesting medical (including the birth of a child) or military leave.
-Students complete the "Continuous Enrollment Doctoral" (for PhD students) or, "Continuous Enrollment Masters-Certificate" (for MS students) found on the Graduate College forms page.
-The completed form is submitted to the Graduate Programs Coordinator who will present the request to the Graduate Programs Committee.
-Unless extenuating circumstances exist, this petition should be submitted the semester prior to when the student is requesting the leave, but must be submitted to the Graduate College before the first day of classes of the semester in which the leave of absence is being requested.
+This includes students requesting medical (including the birth of a child if not claiming parental leave benefit) or military leave.
+Students complete the "Continuous Enrollment Doctoral" (for PhD students) or "Continuous Enrollment Masters-Certificate" (for MS students) petition through the interactive Plan of Study (iPOS).
+The petition will be reviewed by the Graduate Programs Coordinator who will present the request to the Research Advisor and Graduate Programs Committee.
+Unless extenuating circumstances exist, this petition should be submitted the semester prior to when the student is requesting the leave, but must be submitted before the first day of classes of the semester in which the leave of absence is being requested.
 If the student's need is immediate, the Graduate Programs Coordinator will work with the student to be sure the petition is expedited.
 The student will be notified of the decision or contacted if additional information is needed.
-If the petition is approved by the Graduate Programs Coordinator will submit the petition to the Graduate College for final consideration.
+If the petition is approved by the Research Advisor and Graduate Programs Committee, the Graduate Programs Coordinator will approve and forward the petition to the Graduate College for final consideration.